HOME

 General Practice in Aged Care Incentive (GPACI)

-Our work has been enabled by the introduction of the General Practice in Aged Care Incentive (GPACI) by the Australian Government Department of Health, Disability and Ageing (DoHDA) in July 2024.
+Our work has been enabled by the introduction of the General Practice in Aged Care Incentive (GPACI) by the Australian Government Department of Health, Disability and Ageing (DHDA) in July 2024.
 This is the first incentive of the MyMedicare program.

-GPACI aims to improve quality of care for residents living in RACHs by strengthening and formalising relationships between residents and their GP or general practice.
+GPACI aims to improve the quality of care for residents living in RACHs by strengthening and formalising relationships between residents and their GP or general practice.
 GPACI promotes regular visits from their GP and additional care planning services to ensure continuity of care and prevent avoidable hospital admissions.

 RACHs can help GPs by: